Writing is Live celebrates the diversity and strength of new theatrical voices while simultaneously exploring the meaning of text in performance.

-Our texts may take forms narrative and imagistic, compact or durational, sited in a theater or – anywhere else.
+Texts may take forms narrative or imagistic, compact or durational, sited in a theater or – anywhere else.
 Our scripts may feature improvisation, orature, music, dance, video… noise and hospitality and activism and any manner of human behavior.

 The purpose of Writing is Live is to bring our writers closer to an understanding of the situations they have proposed – the behaviors they are asking for from the co-makers (artists, audience).
 Our festival also explores and articulates a set of relationships between Brown, Trinity and greater Providence.
 We welcome and value all our collaborators.